Making a Travel Insurance Claim for Cancellation

 What documentation do I need to back up my claim

-In the case of illness including that of a non-travelling relative, you need a medical certificate.
+In the case of illness including that of a non-travelling relative, you need a medical certificate, for covid related claims you will need medical evidence, either the registered results of a positive PCR test or a medical certificate from your doctor.
 If you cancel for other reasons, what you need to provide varies according to the cause.
 Please read the policy for full details.

 This summary is meant to be a general guide to assist you.
 The full terms, conditions and exclusions are set out in our Policy Wording which represents the contract between you and the insurers.